betagouv/datapass/README.md

 #### Deploy staging instance

-Use the following command to deploy signup-front, signup-back, api-scopes & api-auth:
+Use the following command to deploy signup-front, signup-back & api-auth:
 ```bash
 ansible-playbook -i inventories/staging/hosts deploy.yml
 ```

-Use the following command to deploy <app_name> only (app_name can be one of : front, back, api-scopes, api-auth):
+Use the following command to deploy <app_name> only (app_name can be one of : front, back, api-auth):
 ```bash
 ansible-playbook -i inventories/staging/hosts deploy.yml -t <app_name>
 ```

 #### Deploy production instance

-Use the following command to deploy signup-front, signup-back, api-scopes & api-auth:
+Use the following command to deploy signup-front, signup-back & api-auth:
 ```bash
 ansible-playbook -i inventories/production/hosts deploy.yml
 ```

-Use the following command to deploy <app_name> only (app_name can be one of : front, back, api-scopes, api-auth):
+Use the following command to deploy <app_name> only (app_name can be one of : front, back, api-auth):
 ```bash
 ansible-playbook -i inventories/production/hosts deploy.yml -t <app_name>
 ```